Unfair Dismissal Claims (and Unfair Dismissal Compensation)

 Steps to take before issuing an Employment Tribunal claim

-Before bringing a claim in the Employment Tribunal or court, you could consider trying to negotiate a settlement agreement with your employer to avoid the need for proceedings.
+Before bringing a claim in the Employment Tribunal or court, you could consider trying to negotiate a settlement agreement with your employer to avoid the need for proceedings and make things much easier for everyone.

 How much compensation can I get for unfair dismissal?